Ezequiel294/dotfiles/README.md

 passwd username
 ```

-Now add your user to the wheel group
+Now add your user to the wheel group so sudo works
 ```bash
 usermod -aG wheel username
 ```